lowRISC/sonata-system/doc/guide/fpga-update.md

 ## Selecting a Bitstream

 When the Sonata board is plugged in, it loads one of three bitstreams.
 This is selected by the switch below the USB port labeled `Bitstream`:

 ![](img/sonata-selectbs.jpeg)

 The LEDs besides the switch show the current image selected as well for confirmation.

-The slot used by a bitstream is selected by the uf2 file.
+The slot used by a bitstream is selected by the UF2 file.
-The bitstream uf2 provided in the release uses Slot 1.
+The bitstream UF2 provided in the release uses Slot 1.

-In case you have trouble with the board, you can quickly switch to Slot 1 to confirm the LCD, LEDs, and similar are all functioning correctly.
-However there is no problem to overwrite any of the slots, the default image can easily be copied back if you want later.

 ## Drag & Drop Programming